CURATORIAL PROJECT OPEN CALL

 What does “under-recognized” mean?

-CUE considers artists who have not had a solo exhibition in a major venue (commercial gallery or museum) in a major metropolitan area to be under-recognized.
-Exceptions to this include solo exhibitions at smaller venues in cities other than New York, Boston, Chicago, Miami, and Los Angeles.
+CUE considers artists to be under-recognized when they have not had a solo exhibition in a major venue (commercial gallery or museum) in a metropolitan area within the last five years.
+Exceptions include solo exhibitions at small venues in cities other than New York, Boston, Chicago, Miami, and Los Angeles.
 Solo exhibitions at university or college galleries are permitted.
-If you have questions about the eligibility of a specific artist, please contact Shona Masarin-Hurst: email@example.com.
+If you have questions about the eligibility of a specific artist, please contact Lilly Hern-Fondation: email@example.com.

 Can I submit an application as a collaboration or curatorial team?